ruzabesto/mustelo/README.md

 # mustelo

-Mustelo (en:weasel) is a tiny ASGI web framework with no external depenedencies.
+Mustelo (en:weasel) is a tiny ASGI web framework with no hard external depenedencies.
 Inspired by bottle.py

+Only one optional dependency is "uvicorn", required to run server via ``app.run()``.
+For running mustelo wit any other ASGI server, no other dependencies needed.

 ## Usage